bitcoinops/bitcoinops.github.io/_includes/specials/bech32/15-data-entry.md

-However, as wallets and services consider upgrading to support both bech32 sending and receiving, we think it's worth reminding any reluctant implementers about this this key user-benefiting feature of bech32 addresses---so we've automated part of Maxwell's old phone test to allow you to privately evaluate the relative difficulty of transcribing legacy and native segwit addresses.
+However, as wallets and services consider upgrading to support both bech32 sending and receiving, we think it's worth reminding any reluctant implementers about this key user-benefiting feature of bech32 addresses---so we've automated part of Maxwell's old phone test to allow you to privately evaluate the relative difficulty of transcribing legacy and native segwit addresses.